dictation-toolbox/Caster/docs/readthedocs/Rule_Construction/Advanced_Caster_Rules/ContextStack.md

 **ContextLevel and ContextSet**

 A ContextLevel is a set of possible outcomes which can be triggered by a RegisteredAction or other context stack action.
 Each outcome is called a ContextSet.
 Each ContextSet requires a set of trigger words to select it with, an outcome, and optionally some other parameters.
-It looks like one of these:
+The following examples will be explained below:

 ```python
 ContextSet(["hello", "goodbye"], Text, "greeting"),